kitnil/awesome/README.md

 - [clint](https://github.com/kennethreitz/clint) - Python Command-line Application Tools
 - [pythonpy](https://github.com/Russell91/pythonpy) - the swiss army knife of the command line
 - [cheat](https://github.com/chrisallenlane/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
 - [livestreamer](https://github.com/chrippa/livestreamer) - Command-line utility that extracts streams from various services and pipes them into a video player of choice.
+No longer maintained, use streamlink or youtube-dl instead.
 - [explainshell](https://github.com/idank/explainshell) - match command-line arguments to their help text
 - [Gooey](https://github.com/chriskiehl/Gooey) - Turn (almost) any Python command line program into a full GUI application with one line
 - [speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net